Reparative Genealogy Institute

 Few practitioners combine genealogy, historical research, reparations work, legal evidence development, descendant organizing, and narrative restoration.
 This is why Kellie’s work is closer to forensic historical investigation than hobby genealogy.

-Narrative Restoration
+Restore Narrative

 An American Life in Slavery, Law and Kinship — Volume I